-The England and Wales Cricket Board oversea's blind cricket in the UK but BBS and Blind Cricket England and Wales (BCEW) are the organisations who are responsible for the day to day running of the sport including making rules and doing development work.
+The England and Wales Cricket Board oversees blind cricket in the UK but Blind Cricket England and Wales (BCEW) are the organisation who are responsible for the day to day running of the sport including making rules and doing development work.

 All players are registered blind or partially sighted.
 Of the eleven players in the team, at least four must be totally blind.

-Since 2009 BCEW have held an annual Twenty20 Cup competition now known as the BCEW David Townley Memorial Twenty20 Cup, in 2012 2 Regional Leagues were launched for those teams not ready to compete nationally, in 2017 there will be 3 Regional Leagues, North & East, North & West and South & West.
+Since 2009 BCEW have held an annual Twenty20 Cup competition now known as the BCEW David Townley Memorial Twenty20 Cup.
+In 2012 two Regional Leagues were launched for those teams not ready to compete nationally, in 2017 this expanded to three Regional Leagues which in 2022 will be the Midland, Northern & Southern Regional Leagues.

-In 2010 BCEW teamed up with the Brian Johnston Memorial Trust to launch an annual development festival, which has been staged at Leicester University since 2011 and has included between 8 and 10 teams each year.
+In 2010 BCEW teamed up with the Johnners Trust to launch an annual development festival, which has been staged at Leicester University since 2011 and has included between 8 and 10 teams each year.